-The Silent Scars of Trauma: How They Impact Mental Health
+🧠 The Silent Scars of Trauma: How They Impact Mental Healt

-Trauma leaves no visible wounds, yet its impact can run deep—affecting how we think, feel, and live.
-Across the world, many people silently carry the emotional weight of past experiences.
-These invisible scars shape our mental health and can influence every area of life—from education and work to relationships and wellbeing.
+Trauma doesn’t always leave visible wounds.
+But its effects often run deep—shaping how we think, feel, and move through the world.
+Many people quietly carry the emotional weight of past experiences: loss, fear, neglect, or violence.
+These invisible scars can affect every area of life—from relationships and work to physical health and inner peace.

-In this blog post, we’ll explore what trauma is, the different types, how it affects mental health, and the healing paths available.
-Understanding trauma helps us offer support, encourage healing, and reduce stigma.
+In this article, we’ll explore what trauma is, how it affects mental health, and how healing can begin.

 1. What Is Trauma?